-- Double suction – This particular type of pump comes with double suction impeller that allows fluid to enter from both sides of the blades and has lower NPSHR than a single suction impeller.
-Split-case pumps are the most common type of pump with double suction impeller.
+- Double suction – This particular type of pump comes with a double suction impeller that allows fluid to enter from both sides of the blades and has lower NPSHR than a single suction impeller.
+Split-case pumps are the most common type of pump with a double suction impeller.

 If a pump has more than one impeller, the design of the first stage impeller will determine if the pump is of a single or double suction type.

 While choosing a centrifugal pump, the buyers should be selective based on the quality standards they have to achieve.
 They need to check for the following:

 - ANSI pump – (American National Standards Institute) - ANSI standards refer to dimensional standards.
 The pumps are also required to meet ANSI B73.1 standards, also known as ASME B73.1 – (American Society of Mechanical Engineers).
 The objective of this standard is to ensure interchangeability of ANSI process pumps of similar sizes.
 These centrifugal pumps are horizontal, end suction, single stage pumps and are comparable regardless of manufacturer.

 - API pump – (American Petroleum Institute) API’s standard refers to the parameters of pump’s construction, design, and ability to handle high temperatures and pressures.
 API 610 specifications and a variety of API types include API VS4, API VS7, API OH3, API OH2, API OH1, API BB1, API BB2, API BB3 etc. Centrifugal pumps must meet the requirements of the American Petroleum Institute Standard 610 for General Refinery Service.